 Here’s a quick video of these highlights from Xi’an to get you excited.

 In our travel itinerary for Xi’an, we’ll show you how best to visit each of these attractions, keeping in mind their relative distance from each other.

 Explore the Ancient City Wall

 Let’s start by exploring the Ancient City Wall.
-The main city of Xi’an is literally a walled-city.
-The 14 km (9 mile) fortification was built under the rule of the Hongwu Emperor Zhu Yuanzhang as a military defense system.
+The main city of Xi’an is literally a walled city.
+The 14 km (9 miles) fortification was built under the rule of the Hongwu Emperor Zhu Yuanzhang as a military defence system.
 Today, the wall stands 12 metres (40 feet) tall, 12-14 metres (40-46 feet) wide at the top and 15-18 metres (50-60 feet) wide at the bottom.

 The best way to explore the wall is to walk or cycle along the top of it.
 The walkway on the top of the Xi’an City Wall can be accessed through any of the 18 gates, depending on your location.
 However, keep in mind that the gates may have varying opening hours.

 Cycles can be rented at any of the main gates (North, South, East, West).
 Cycling around the wall should take you a couple of hours.
 It could obviously take longer if you decide to stop and take photos, which is highly recommended.
 And of course, you don’t have to cycle the entirety of the wall.
 You could also cycle from one gate to another.

 What I found incredible about the city fortification was how well it has been preserved.
 Granted that it has been renovated on numerous occasions, it was still a pleasure to see an ancient wall in such beautiful condition.